Jeremiah Harman (judge): Legal career

 But he handed down a number of reported judicial decisions during his career.

 Resignation

 He resigned his position in 1998 after being subject to severe criticism by the Court of Appeal for not handing down a judgment until 20 months after the hearing.
 For the year 2000 he served as Treasurer of Lincoln's Inn.

 Personal life

 Harman married three times.
 He was married to Helen Gillian Wharton from 1955 to 1958.
-From 1960 to 1987 he was married to Erica Jane Bridgeman, daughter of Hon.
+From 1960 to 1987 he was married to Erica Jane Bridgeman, daughter of the Hon.
 Sir Maurice Bridgeman.
 They had two sons and one daughter.

-In 1987 he married thirdly, Katharine Frances Goddard Pulay (died 2002), daughter of Rt.
+In 1987 he married thirdly, Katharine Frances Goddard Pulay (died 2002), daughter of the Rt.
 Hon.
 Sir Eric Sachs.

-In 2021 Harman died in his home in Chelsea London, after suffering from cancer.
+In 2021 Harman died in his home in Chelsea, London, after suffering from cancer.